Q. Dorian, first I have to tell you how much I LOVE Psycho-Tropics!

 Q. How much of what you describe about Hollywood and what happened there is real?

-A. The plot is fictional, of course, and I made up names for most places and streets, but the overall vibe and milieu of growing up in South Florida during the relevant eras are real.
+A. The plot is fictional of course and I made up names for most places, but the overall vibe and milieu of growing up in South Florida during the relevant eras are real.
 Diving, fishing, surfing … Hollywood has changed a lot over the years, but the beach is still hard to beat.

 Q. Some reviews compare your writing style to Carl Hiaasen.
 Is that an accurate comparison?

-The humor, odd characters, and crazy antics are all there, but Psycho-Tropics also has a dark side and a complex, believable mystery plot, which are not normal parts of the genre.
-The book is a contradiction of dark and light.
-I want to emphasize that because a lot of the reviews mention the humor, and some readers are caught off guard by the tragic and violent aspects.
+A. The humor, oddball characters, and crazy antics are all there, but Psycho-Tropics also has a dark side and intricate mystery plot that are not normal parts of the genre.
+It’s a contradiction of dark and light.
+I want to emphasize that because a lot of the reviews mention the humor, and some readers are caught off guard by the tragic, violent aspects.

 Q. Good lead-in to the next question.
 Without giving too much away, you had to make the protagonist, Danny Teakwell, a sympathetic character who readers could root for even though he had a capital-B, big cloud from the past hanging over him.

 A. I suppose the main theme is redemption, which is a trope, of course, but I tried to present it in a fresh way.
 I believe most people have some dark hour in their past–whatever it is–they wish they could go back and change or at least forget.